thosgood/this-weeks-finds/markdown/201-250/week210.md

 I'm being fairly sloppy here, so don't take these as precise definitions!
-I give a precise definition of a G-torsor in the above webpage, and any decent book on differential geometry will give you a definition of a principal G-bundle.
-However, only rather highbrow books define principal G-bundles with the help of G-torsors... which is sad, because it's not that hard, and rather enlightening.
+I give a precise definition of a G-torsor in the above webpage, and any decent book on differential geometry will give you a definition of a principal $G$-bundle.
+However, only rather highbrow books define principal $G$-bundles with the help of G-torsors... which is sad, because it's not that hard, and rather enlightening.

-Anyway, in gauge theory the forces of nature are described by "connections" on principal G-bundles.
-Let's say we have a principal G-bundle P which assigns to each point x of our manifold a G-torsor P(x).
+Anyway, in gauge theory the forces of nature are described by "connections" on principal $G$-bundles.
+Let's say we have a principal
+$G$-bundle P which assigns to each point x of our manifold a G-torsor P(x).
 Then a "connection" on P is a gadget that says how any path from x to y gives a map from P(x) to P(y).
 If G is \mathrm{U}(1), for example, this gadget says how the phase of a charged particle changes as we move it